voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 The rule operates over both `@supports` and legacy `@story`/`@req` style annotations, so it continues to work even in mixed codebases during a long-running migration.

+In addition, `catch` blocks are treated as distinct execution paths: repeating the same `(story, requirement)` pair in a `catch` block is **not** considered redundant, because the error-handling path is typically validated and reasoned about separately from the main control flow.

 A simplified example, using an illustrative story path that represents a file in **your** documentation tree:

 Before (redundant duplication inside a branch):